yext/search-core/docs/answers-core.answersconfig.experiencekey.md

 ## AnswersConfig.experienceKey property

-The experience key of the answers experience
+The experience key of the answers experience.

 <b>Signature:</b>